Bugle 4143 - Official Coronavirus Survival Guide

 then the world might be very, very different today.

-So remaining, we have Biden Sanders and Tulsi Gabbard is still officially in the race, I believe, although it is rumored that she'd entirely forgotten she was still running and actually had to cancel a violin lesson she'd scheduled for Super Tuesday.
+So remaining, we have Biden Saunders and Tulsi Gabbard is still officially in the race, I believe, although it is rumored that she'd entirely forgotten she was still running and that she had to cancel a violin lesson she'd scheduled for Super Tuesday.

 And those delegates then come over in clusters or as individuals saying, you're my guy or lady.

-when you want delegates to switch parties, is to lock them in a hotel room and bribe them with cash and food.
+when you want delegates to switch parties is to lock them in a hotel room and bribe them with cash and food.
+Okay.

 Instead of Super Tuesday, have you guys thought of trying that?